 Where events occurring after the balance sheet date provide evidence of conditions that existed at the end of the reporting period, the impact of such event is adjusted within the financial statements.
 Otherwise, events after the balance sheet date of material size or nature are only disclosed.

-2.27 New accounting standards adopted:
+2.27 Amendments to the existing accounting standards